Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 But after a few weeks, things started slipping.

-I’d delay tasks, miss deadlines, and sometimes work at random hours just to catch up.
-That freedom slowly turned into stress because there was no structure holding me accountable.
+I’d delay tasks, miss deadlines, and sometimes work at random hours just to catch up, that freedom slowly turned into stress because there was no structure holding me accountable.

 That’s when I realized something important: flexibility without discipline is chaos.